Is It Better to Buy & Rehab or Purchase Turnkeys? A Look at the Pros & Cons

 Turnkey providers usually seriously lack in customer service expertise, but they tend to be great experts on everything else (the important stuff).
 Assuming you are working with a good turnkey provider, you are really getting a lot of expertise in your property.
 They know how to find the good distressed properties, they can negotiate well because they buy in bulk, they know how to rehab a house, they know how to screen and place tenants, and they know how to manage tenants.

-Well, the latter isn’t their strongest suit usually, but they can do it well enough usually.
-But management is pretty easy to deal with; it’s the buying properties (quality and location) and rehabbing that’s really where someone else’s expertise makes a big difference.
-Those things are not easy or for the faint of heart — and definitely not something a clueless noob should take on.
+Well, the latter isn’t their strongest suit usually, but they can do it well enough.
+Management is pretty easy to deal with; it’s the buying properties (quality and location) and rehabbing that’s really where someone else’s expertise makes a big difference.
+Those things are not easy or for the faint of heart—and definitely not something a clueless noob should take on.
 If you don’t have skill or interest in those things, let someone who does do them so your risk factor can be dramatically lowered.

 So it’s relative, but I do believe that when someone can contribute expertise in all of the necessary areas related to a successful rental property, your risk will be lowered.
 But!
 There is one aspect of risk that isn’t dependent and is lower with turnkeys.
 The turnkey provider is the one who has their money invested in the property before it is performing.
 You don’t buy it until it proves to be performing and up to the standard that it was advertised to be in.

-I did this when Atlanta was in its infancy stage a few years ago, and all of my properties appreciated about $40,000 in 2-3 years.
+I did this when Atlanta was in its infancy stage a few years ago, and all of my properties appreciated about $40,000 in two to three years.
 That $40,000 per property was now free money available to me to do whatever I wanted with.
 For the most part, you buy turnkeys for the monthly cash flow.
-Appreciation can certainly still happen (and most likely will), but in smaller amounts and not right off the bat like you could get by BRRRR-ing.
+Appreciation can certainly still happen (and most likely will) but in smaller amounts and not right off the bat like you could get by BRRRR-ing.
 No contest, this is the deal-breaker for a lot of people.

-In talking about doing it yourself on the rehabs and buying the properties, someone else is doing all of that with turnkeys.
+In talking about doing it yourself on the rehabs and buying, someone else is doing all of that with turnkeys.
 You aren’t doing it.
 Some people just can’t stomach the idea of leaving the control to someone else.
 As I said before, if you will lose sleep because other people are managing your investment, in whatever capacity, it’s not worth it even if the numbers are much better.
-Don’t think you don’t have any control with turnkeys — because you do.
-You control who manages your property (you can hire and fire) and you can approve and disapprove anything you want.
+Don’t think you don’t have any control with turnkeys—because you do.
+You control who manages your property (you can hire and fire), and you can approve and disapprove anything you want.
 You just aren’t controlling the day-to-day operations, whether on the buying/rehab side or the management side.
 You are trusting other people.

 Now an important one.
 People do have a tendency to go into turnkeys thinking the whole point of them is to trust other people.
 The flip side to getting comfortable trusting other people to run your investment property is trusting everything!
 I don’t think you should trust everything.
 You should do due diligence on each piece of the puzzle, just as if you were doing everything yourself.